From Denver to Colorado Springs: 5 Best Ways to Get There

 3. From Denver to Colorado Springs by Shuttle

-If you are coming from DIA and don't need a car in Colorado Springs, then one of the most convenient options is to take the Colorado Springs shuttle service offered by Groome Transportation.
+If you are coming from DEN and don't need a car in Colorado Springs, then one of the most convenient options is to take the Colorado Springs shuttle service offered by Groome Transportation.
 The company runs around 20 daily shuttles between Denver and Colorado Springs.

 These shuttles will also do drop-offs and pickups in Monument and Castle Rock, which are towns between Denver and Colorado Springs on I-25.
-The fare is $50 one-way between DIA and Colorado Springs, but you can sometimes find coupons and discounts online.
+The fare is $50 one-way between DEN and Colorado Springs, but you can sometimes find coupons and discounts online.
 There are also discounts for children, seniors, students, and members of the military.

 4. From Denver to Colorado Springs by Limo